Office of Child Support Enforcement (OCSE), ACF, HHS.

 C. Authority for Conducting the Match

 The authority for conducting the matching program is contained in section 453(j)(3) of the Social Security Act.
 42 U.S.C.
 653(j)(3).

 D. Categories of Individuals Involved and Identification of Records Used in the Matching Program

-The categories of individuals involved in the matching program are adult members of households that receive or have applied for SNAP benefits.
+The categories of individuals involved in the matching program are adult members of households that receive or have applied for TANF benefits.
 The system of records maintained by OCSE from which records will be disclosed for the purpose of this matching program is the “OCSE National Directory of New Hires” (NDNH), No. 09-80-0381, last published in the Federal Register at 80 FR 17906 on April 2, 2015.
 The NDNH contains new hire, quarterly wage, and unemployment insurance information.
-The disclosure of NDNH information by OCSE to the state agencies administering SNAP is a “routine use” under this system of records.
-Records resulting from the matching program and that are disclosed to state agencies administering SNAP include names, Social Security numbers, home addresses, and employment information.
+The disclosure of NDNH information by OCSE to the state agencies administering TANF is a “routine use” under this system of records.
+Records resulting from the matching program and are disclosed to state agencies administering TANF include names, Social Security numbers, home addresses, and employment information.

 E. Inclusive Dates of the Matching Program

 The computer matching agreement will be effective and matching activity may commence the later of the following: